syn2cat/CryptoMessageInABottle/ActivityInstructions.md

 |Plain text:|A|B|C|D|E|F|G|H|I|J|K|L|M|N|O|P|Q|R|S|T|U|V|W|X|Y|Z|
 |-----------|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|-|
 |Code:      |X|Y|L|O|P|H|N|E|A|B|C|D|F|G|I|J|K|M|Q|R|S|T|U|V|W|Z|

+The next step is to explain to kids that besides a code word/ keyword, we can have a keyletter - the code word should be written starting under the specified keyletter rather than at the beginning.
+And then, the rest of the alphabet is written omitting duplicate letters.

 ### Public Key Cryptography (Highly recommended)
 Explain the use of encryption for public-secret (private) key cryptography – with previously shown ciphers, we use the same key for encrypting and decrypting – symmetric encryption.